Fried Eggs in Pepper Rings Recipe

 Can anything be more joyful?
 Happy sons who love coming home.
 We are blessed!
 Hugs, kisses, finding the pets, jumping in the pool, checking out what’s cooking on the stove …

-Today, as I think back to this past weekend, I’m thankful for the women in my life who’ve mothered me over the past years since my mother has been gone, I am truly grateful.
+As I think back to the the women in my life who’ve mothered me over the past years since my mother has been gone, I am truly grateful.